Skip to navigation Skip to content

 If the student or applicant has lodged a claim for another payment while on AIC, see Assistance for Isolated Children (AIC) transfers to and from another payment.

-If the applicant has commenced receiving Rent Assistance (RA) for the second home address, and is receiving Second Home Allowance (SHA), see Cancellation and debt raising of Assistance for Isolated Children (AIC) Scheme payments.
+If the applicant has commenced receiving Rent Assistance (RA) for the second home address, and is receiving Second Home Allowance (SHA), see Cancellation or suspension of Assistance for Isolated Children (AIC).

 When an applicant commences or returns to full time work and the student is being assessed for Additional Boarding Allowance (ABA), this may impact the AIC entitlement.